MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 #### Variables

-To learn more about how these variables are typed, click [type inference](link).
+For information on how these variables are typed, click [type inference](link).

 | Syntax    | Description     | Example|
 |-------|-----------------|--------|